Fair Exploration via Axiomatic Bargaining: Introduction

 \subsection{Simple Instance}

-Before diving into the full model, we describe the simplest non-trivial instance of the grouped bandit model that captures the essence of the problem we study.
+Before diving into the full model, we describe the simplest non-trivial instance of the grouped bandit model that captures the main idea of the problem we study.

 \begin{example}[2-group, 3-arm bandit] Suppose there are two groups A and B, and there are three arms with mean rewards satisfying $\theta_1 < \theta_2 < \theta_3$.
 Suppose group A has access to arms 1 and 2, while group B has access to arms 1 and 3.
-One of the two groups arrive at each time step, where each group arrives with probability 50\%.
-Suppose $\theta_2$ and $\theta_3$ are known a priori. \end{example}
+One of the two groups arrive at each time step, where each group arrives with probability 50\%. \end{example}

-In this example, the only unknown is $\theta_1$, and this arm is shared between the two groups.
+In this example, the shared arm, arm 1, is suboptimal for both groups.
 A reasonable bandit policy must pull arm 1 enough times (i.e. explore enough) to distinguish that it is worse than the other two arms.
-Note that the regret incurred when group A pulls arm 1, $\theta_2 - \theta_1$, is smaller than the regret when group B pulls arm 1, $\theta_3 - \theta_1$.
+Suppose, for simplicity, that $\theta_2$ and $\theta_3$ are known a priori.
+The regret incurred when group A pulls arm 1, $\theta_2 - \theta_1$, is smaller than the regret when group B pulls arm 1, $\theta_3 - \theta_1$.
 Then, it is intuitive that to minimize total regret, it is more efficient for group A to do the exploration and pull arm 1 rather than for group B to do so.
 We show that indeed, the policy of exploring only with group A is optimal in terms of minimizing total regret.
 However, such a policy results in group A incurring all of the regret, while group B incurs none --- that is, group B `free-rides' off of the learnings earned by group A. It can be argued this outcome is `unfair'; yet, prior to this work, there was no framework to establish what would be a fairer solution for this instance.
 The framework introduced in this paper formalizes what a fair division of exploration between groups A and B should be.